marihlau/ImageClassification-app/README.md

 # ImageClassification-app
-App for classifying images. project in CAB432
+App for classifying images.
+A project in three parts for the unit CAB432 at QUT.

+Backend: app.js
+Frontend: /public
+Database: /persistence